 During the dry season, there may not be as much water flowing.
 During the wet season after a few weeks of heavy rain, the water should be thick and plentiful.

-Please note: Due to COVID-19 restrictions, it is not permitted to swim in all waterfalls so check first before you visit.
-As you will know, situations change quickly with Coronavirus updates, and new Executive Orders are issued regularly to ensure people remain healthy to beat this pandemic.
+Please note: Due to COVID-19 restrictions, not all waterfalls are open and if they are, swimming may not be permitted, so check first before you visit.
+As you will know, the Coronavirus situation changes quickly, and new Executive Orders are issued regularly to ensure people remain safe and healthy during this pandemic.

 How to get to Budlot Spring and Taginis Falls